 The reason for the founding of NASS is as follows.
 Despite the current trendiness of German Idealism, the steady stream of publications in English dedicated to Schelling, and the pressing task of translating Schelling into English, Schelling remains on the margins of most academic philosophical discussions.
 We wish to change this.

 NASS is open to anyone who conducts research on Schelling and Schellingian philosophy in the English language.
 The mission of NASS is to (1) further research in English, both historical and systematic, on Schelling and related figures (eg., Boehme, Oetinger, Baader, Novalis, Hölderlin, Schubert, early Hegel, Schopenhauer, Kierkegaard, Oken, Fechner, Coleridge, Bradley, Pierce); (2) organize a stand-alone Schelling conference every other year at a North American University, with proceedings published online, and the best papers published every four years with an academic press; (3) gather data concerning current graduate research in English on Schelling; (4) coordinate translation projects of Schelling into English.

-The Canadian Chair of NASS is Dr. Sean McGrath (Memorial University), the American Chair is Dr. Jason Wirth (Seattle University) and the Treasurer and Webmaster is Kyla Bruff (Memorial University).
+The Canadian Chair of NASS is Dr. Sean McGrath (Memorial University), the American Chair is Dr. Jason Wirth (Seattle University) and the Treasurer and Webmaster is Kyla Bruff (Carleton University).

 The North American Schelling Society hosts an a conference every other year in a different North American location.
 Each conference is organized around a broad theme aiming to further Schelling-related research.
 New submissions are always welcome.